-The Graduate Student Union has put together a helpful guidebook for students who are new to the Notre Dame/South Bend area (the new edition for 2012–2013 will be posted soon!).
+The Graduate Student Union publishes an annual guidebook for students who are new to the Notre Dame/South Bend area — check their New & Prospective Students page for the most current version.
 In addition to providing more information on some of the offices and checklist items below, it’s a great resource with tips on restaurants, transportation, services and recreation opportunities recommended by other graduate students.

 Checklist for All Newly Admitted Students